Takeaway

 1. AUD is a chronic disease that requires ongoing behavioral and lifestyle modifications.

 Those in recovery may avoid celebrations entirely.
-Creating alcohol-free gatherings without judgment should be considered.
+Creating alcohol-free gatherings should be considered.

 4. As a host, offer non-alcoholic options to create an atmosphere of inclusion.